Parsely/birding/README.rst

     make run

+Using `make run` will pick up `birding.yml` as the project configuration file, if it exists in the root directory next to the `Makefile`.

 See the docs (below) for a full discussion of birding, including how to use birding in an existing streamparse project.